-SUBJECT: United States Policy re Cuba in the Organization of
+SUBJECT: United States Policy re Cuba in the Organization of American States.

-American States.

-PROBLEM
+PROBLEM.

-To determine the nuture charse of action which the S. Dhonkd seek in the OAS with respect to Cuba.
+To determine the nuture thurse of action which the S. Chandd seek in the OAS which respect the Cuba.

-Distussion
+Distriction

-The Meeting of Foreign ministers at Funta del Este in Membry 1/4 put the orodless of Cuba elegaly in the hemispheric context.

-That meeting the Foreign Ministers excluded Cuba from particitation in the information system, declared an arms embargo, and ecte gilenge against Cubas subversive activities in the manaspheric.
+The Maeting of Foreign Ministers at Funta del Este in Markay 101 put the produce of Cuba clearly in the hemispheric context.
+2. that meeting the Foreign Ministers excluded Cuba from particicution in the inter-merican system, declared an arms embargo, and the activities in the method of the system of the product of the system.

-The invoked the Nio Treaty on october 22, 1962 Pursuant thereto, he Council of the OAS (COAS) continues to act provisionally as the Organ of Consultation under that Treaty.
+The line invoked the Rio Treaty on October 22, 1962 Pursuant thereto, the Council of the OAS (COAS) continues to act provisionally as the Organ of Consultation under that Treaty.
 (OC)

-Acting in this capacity, the COAS/OC on October 23 unanimously cassed a resolution calling for the withdrawal of all offensive capons from Cuba, recommending that member states take such action, including the use of armed force, as might be necessary to prevent continued receipt of military supplies from the USSR and to prevent the missiles in Cuba from threatening the peace of the hemisphere.
-In accordance with the resolution of the COAS/OC, the U.S. instituted its quarantine.
-Argentina, Venezuela and the Dominican Republic cooperated with us in the quarantine and 9 others offered their assistance and facilities.
+Acting in this capacity, the COAS/OC on October 23 unanimously bassed a resolution calling for the withdrawal of all offensive mapons from Cuba, recommending that member states take such action, including the use of armed force, as might be necessary to prevent continued receipt of military supplies from the USSR and to prevent the missiles in Cuba from threatening the peace of the hemisphere.
+In accordance with the resolution of the COAS/OC, the U.S. instituted its quarantime.
+Argentina, Venezuela and the Dominican R{e} public cooperated with us in the quarantime and 9 others offered their assistance and facilities.